• Skip to main content

 Staying up-to-date

-• Also, check out the Illinois Farm to School website, the National Farm to School website, and the Great Apple Crunch page.
+- Also, check out the Illinois Farm to School Network website, the National Farm to School Network website, and the Great Apple Crunch page.

-• You can also subscribe to the monthly Illinois Farm to School Network newsletter to learn more about resources, grants, partnership opportunities and more.
-Is your company looking for a candidate to act as a local product procurement specialist?
-Share your employment ad with us, to be added to our monthly newsletter, and it will be seen by potential candidates currently working in the local food network!
+- You can subscribe to the monthly Illinois Farm to School Network newsletter to learn more about resources, grants, local ag news, partnership opportunities and more.
 You will also receive invitations to future network webinars, local food meetings, and events.
 Sign up for the IFSN newsletter here.

-• Any and all questions can be answered by using the contact form or emailing diane@sevengenerationsahead.org directly.
+- Any and all questions can be answered by emailing directly.